University of Dyrrhachium

 The University of Dyrrachium (Universitas Studiorum Dyrrhachium, Universiteti i Studimeve të Durrёsit) was a Venetian theological university (Studium generale) in Durrës (Dyrrhachium), Venice, then Republic of Venice.
-The university was established around 1380, and then transferred to Zadar in 1396, amid the mounting Ottoman threats in South-eastern Europe, thereby becoming the University of Zadar.
+The university was established around 1380, with its first rector being John of Dyrrhacium, and then transferred to Zadar in 1396, amid the mounting Ottoman threats in South-eastern Europe, thereby becoming the University of Zadar.

-The university is the oldest university originating from the historical Venice, and is one of the oldest European universities.